What do you want to do today?

 This charming archipelago is made up of dozens of islands, including Key Largo and Little Duck Key.

-Hard Rock Stadium is global entertainment destination, home to the Miami Dolphins, University of Miami, the Miami Open and many global events.
+A global entertainment destination, home to the Miami Dolphins, University of Miami, the Miami Open, Rolling Loud, Super Bowl LIV, College National Championship and many global events.